scalawithcats/scala-with-cats/src/raw/foldable-traverse/traverse.md

-# *Traverse*
+## *Traverse*

-The `foldLeft` and `foldRight` methods we saw in the last section are very flexible iteration methods, but they require us to do a lot of work in terms of defining accumulators and combinator functions.
+`foldLeft` and `foldRight` are very flexible iteration methods, but they require us to do a lot of work to define accumulators and combinator functions.
 The `Traverse` type class is a higher level tool that leverages `Applicatives` to provide a much more convenient, more lawful, pattern for iteration.

-## Traverse and Futures
+### Traversing with Futures

 We can demonstrate `Traverse` using the `Future.traverse` and `Future.sequence` methods in the Scala standard library.